 The Central Mission is CPC’s program of outreach to the homeless and low-income people of Austin.
-Every Thursday morning, we provide breakfast, financial assistance, toiletries and other goods, along with spiritual fellowship and a sense of community.
+Every Thursday morning, we provide breakfast, financial assistance, clothing, toiletries and other goods, along with spiritual fellowship and a sense of community.
 Want to know more, or be a part of it?
 Contact

 Rev. Kay Day, Mission Partner in Rwanda

 Kay was appointed as a PCUSA mission co-worker in July 2009 and became a mission partner of CPC in November 2009.
 She served in Malawi at the invitation of the Blantyre Synod of the Church of Central Africa Presbyterian (CCAP) until the beginning of 2013.
 A few months later, she accepted a reassignment to Rwanda.
 During the last half of 2013 and in 2014, in addition to her writing and preaching, she stays busy teaching English, Practical Theology and a New testament course at PIASS (Protestant Institute of Arts and Social Sciences).